LINWEN607/congregate/docs/using-congregate.md

 ### `stage-wave`

 For larger migrations, customers often want to define waves of migration in a spreadsheet that congregate can read in to stage many different groups and projects at once without having to do the initial investigation for project and group ids.
 To set this up we need to add a few lines to the `data/congregate.conf` that look like the ones from [the template](/congregate.conf.template#L170).
-This configuration  template refers to the [waves.csv](/templates/waves.csv) file.
-A more verbose description on how this configuration works is in the [configuration section](#Wave-definition-spreadsheet-ingestion) below.
+This configuration  template refers to the [*stage-wave-template.csv*](/templates/stage-wave-template.csv) file.
+A more verbose description on how this configuration works is in the [configuration section](#wave-definition-spreadsheet-ingestion) below.

 Once we have this in place, you can run `./congregate.sh stage-wave <WaveName> --commit` to stage all projects and groups defined by the spreadsheet.